AhmedDAH1/log_threat_detector/README.md

 }
 ```

 > **Note:** Use a Gmail App Password — not your regular password.
 Generate one at https://myaccount.google.com/apppasswords.
-Never commit real credentials to the repo.
+Never commit credentials to the repo.

 ---